 Process Systems Engineering

-Furthermore, natural living systems feature unique properties which have never been observed so far in the world of technical systems, e.g. the ability of cells for self-replication, the self-adaptivity of living cellular communities to large perturbations of environmental conditions, or the high specificity of many enzymes acting as catalysts in complex metabolic reaction networks.
-On the long run it would be desirable to mimic some of the functional principles of biological devices in order to understand how they work, and to create new “screw drivers” for the systems engineering toolboxes.
-This will become reality if process systems engineering principles can be successfully combined with synthetic biology approaches.
+Experimental data are indispensable for discriminating between rival models, for identifying model parameters, and achieving uncertainty quantification of model predictions.Furthermore, natural living systems feature unique properties which have so far never been observed in the world of technical systems, for example the ability of cells to self-replicate, the self-adaptivity of living cellular communities to large perturbations of environmental conditions, or the high specificity of many enzymes acting as catalysts in metabolic reaction networks.
+In the long run it would be fantastic to mimic the functional principles of biological systems in order to understand how they work, and to create new “screw-drivers” for the toolboxes of systems engineering.
+This might become reality if process systems engineering principles could be successfully combined with synthetic biology approaches.

 The above vision statement forms the background to the PSE group’s research strategy.
 The group closely combines mathematical methods, novel design approaches and careful experimental validation techniques which are relevant to a wide range of interests.
 The core competencies of the group are 1) understanding and modeling the dynamics of complex process systems and 2) synthesizing optimal process systems from functional modules.
 In recent years, we have continued to expand our competency in these directions by integrating new theoretical concepts and challenging process examples from the areas of chemical production, energy conversion, and biotechnology.